I AM PLEASED TO WELCOME AUTHOR

 Q: Are you currently participating in a blog tour?
 If you are let’s tell everyone where you’re going to be so they can catch up with you again.

-a Rafflecopter giveaway Just a reminder to the reader ~ before you leave please take a look at the
+A reminder to the reader ~ before you leave be sure to take a look at the

 Come back and visit again.